Marilyn Monroe (Pharrell Williams song)

-Hollywood actress of the same name.

 Composition

 The opening track on Williams' second studio album, Girl (2014), "Marilyn Monroe" begins with an orchestral string introduction.
 The song's production is characterized by Williams' signature "skittering" beat and "bumping" bass line, and its lyrics discuss "helpless romantics and the perfect lady."
 Its chorus contains references to several female historical figures, including actress Marilyn Monroe, Egyptian queen Cleopatra, and French heroine Joan of Arc.
 In the song's lyrics, Williams dismisses all three as "[meaning] nothing to [him]" and laments that he "just [wants] a different girl."
 Kelly Osbourne provides spoken backing vocals on the song.

 Release

 In an interview with New York radio station Power 105.1, Williams revealed that "Marilyn Monroe" would be released as the second single from G I R L. On March 10, 2014, the single was added to the playlist of British urban contemporary radio station BBC Radio 1Xtra along with the Williams song "Brand New".
 Prior to its single release, the song had debuted at number 52 on the Dutch Single Top 100 chart.
 Professional dancer Khadija Nicholas was hired by Pharrell to pose for the single's cover.